-In addition to being one of the most powerful sedans ever offered by Nissan, the M45 borrowed much of its DNA from the Q45.
+In addition to being one of the most powerful sedans ever offered by Nissan, the M45 borrowed parts of its DNA from the Q45, 300ZX and Silvia.
 With a 340 hp 4.5L DOHC V8, the M45 also shared the flagship Q45’s engine.
 All that power was fed through the rear wheels to propel the 3,800lb. plus sedan to 60 mph in 5.4 seconds.
 That was nearly as good as Nissan’s 350Z and rocket-like next to near any Lexus or Acura sedan.
 The M45 had more in common with the Camaro Z28 than most sedans where straight line performance was concerned.

-Fortunately, the American muscle car dynamics were mostly limited to straight line performance and V8 rumble, as the M45 featured a sport tuned multi-link suspension similar to Nissan’s 350Z.
+Fortunately, the American muscle car dynamics were mostly limited to straight line performance and V8 rumble, as the M45 featured a sport tuned multi-link suspension similar to Nissan’s 350Z and Silvia.
 To keep the 17 or optional 18’ wheels planted on all road surfaces, the M45 was equipped with traction control and an elaborate stability control system.
 In fact, the M45 had more electronic acronyms than most home computers.
 Be it inside or under the chassis, the M45 excelled in its use of technology.
 When the muted roar of the V8 was not music enough for you, a 240 watt Bose stereo was there to entertain.
 You could get everything from voice activation to laser guided cruise control.
 Even the seats offered heating and cooling.
 A DVD based navigation system was one of the few options available.
 Like any luxury cars of the time, the M45 featured a five speed auto with a manual shift mode.

 Infiniti had introduced the concept of Japanese minimalist Zen to luxury car design with the Q45 (to mixed reviews).
 Infiniti might have gone too far by making the M45 too Zen.
 A small trend in the Americanization of Japanese cars had been gaining steam with Toyota’s Avalon, a take on the Chevy Caprice type sedan.
 The M45 was a similar concept and execution, but in an upscale direction.

-The media was near unanimous in its praise of the M45’s performance, but they all had something negative to say about the plain boxy design.
-Some even complained of small fit and finish problems, ghosts of Infiniti past.
+The media was near unanimous in its praise of the M45’s performance, but they all had something negative to say about the plain boxy design (actually one of it’s coolest features by my reckoning).
+Some even complained of small fit and finish problems, ghosts of Infiniti’s past.
 According to who you asked, the M45 was either a sleeper in the mode of a Ford Crown Vic, or a schizophrenia torn between being luxury car or performance car.
 Either way the M45 seemed destined for America by design.